Bobby Witt Jr. Player Props: Royals vs. Rangers

-On Monday, Bobby Witt Jr. (on the back of going 0-for-5) and the Kansas City Royals face the Texas Rangers, whose starting pitcher will be Jacob deGrom.
+On Tuesday, Bobby Witt Jr. (on the back of going 0-for-3) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
 First pitch is at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Braves.
+He had a hitless showing in his previous game (0-for-3) against the Rangers.

 Bobby Witt Jr. Game Info & Props vs. the Rangers